maskbit/creditcard-fraud-detection/README.md

 **Artificial Neural Network:**

-Ultimately, the Artificial Neural Network with 100 hidden layers utilizing ReLU activation, one output layer employing Sigmoid activation, 20 epochs, a batch size of 10, and the Adam optimizer surpassed all alternative models, achieving the highest ROC AUC score of 0.99.
+Ultimately, the Artificial Neural Network, featuring two hidden layers - one comprising 50 neurons and the other with 100 neurons, utilizing ReLU activation, along with one output layer employing Sigmoid activation, trained over 20 epochs with a batch size of 10, and optimized using the Adam optimizer, outperformed all other models.
+It attained the highest ROC AUC score of 0.99.

 ![ANN Model AUC](https://github.com/maskbit/creditcard-fraud-detection/blob/main/Images/ANNmodelAUC.png)